rhdtownsend/msg/docs/source/user-guide/walkthroughs/c-walkthrough.rst

 The next step is to compile the demo program.
 Make sure the :envvar:`MSG_DIR` environment variable is set, as described in the :ref:`quick-start` chapter.
-Then, enter the following on the command line:
+Then, run :command:`gcc` to compile the
+program:

 .. code-block:: console